stillpsy/popbias/README.md

 0. Preprocess data

-The preprocessing steps for each data is inside the 'data' folder.
+The preprocessing steps for each data is inside the **data** folder.

-You should go to each of the folder and generate the 'train_samples' for each dataset.
+You should go to each of the folder and generate the **train_samples** for each dataset.

-The 'train_samples' is generated so that the training data for each epoch is deterministic, helping reproducibility.
+The **train_samples** is generated so that the training data for each epoch is deterministic, helping reproducibility.

-Due to constraint in size, we only provide the rawdata for the movielens, and the synthetic data.
+Due to constraint in size, we only provide the rawdata for the **movielens**, and the **synthetic data**.

-However, we provide the download link for the gowalla, goodreads, ciao dataset.
+However, we provide the download link for the **gowalla, goodreads, ciao dataset**.

-The preprocessing steps for the gowalla, goodreads, ciao dataset is equivalent as that of movielens.
+The preprocessing steps for the **gowalla, goodreads, ciao** dataset is equivalent as that of **movielens**.